RomanHodulak/evm-state-cache-rs/Readme.md

 * In-memory concurrent multithreaded ideal for benchmarking.
 * Rust EVM database compatible.

-# Usage
+## Usage

 > [!NOTE]
-> The crate is currently not published to crates.io, therefore these instructions are currently invalid.
+> The crate is not published to crates.io, therefore these instructions are currently invalid.

 To add `evm-state-cache` you can run the `cargo add` command as following: